Country Profile: Gibraltar

 Geography

-- 1.2 km: Length of land boundary with Spain.
+- 1.2 km: Total land border with Spain

 People and Society